Sport in Estonia: Disc golf

-2022 Women's Professional Disc Golf Champion, Kristin Tattar still resides in her hometown of Pärnu.
+Kristin Lätt is Estonia’s most successful disc golfer of all time, and in 2022 she achieved the highest PDGA rating of any Estonian female.
+She is the 2022 and 2023 Women's Professional Disc Golf Champion, and has also achieved the highest PDGA rating among all female athletes.

 Fencing

 Épée fencing has been very successful for Estonia in the past few decades.
 Oksana Jermakova became the first fencing World Champion for Estonia winning Individual épée in 1993.
 Irina Embrich has won the most total medals for Estonia.
 Nikolai Novosjolov became the world champion in 2010 and 2013.
 At 2013 Championships Julia Beljajeva also won the gold medal.
 At the 2018 European Championships Estonian women took a triple win in the individual épée.
 Both women's and men's épée teams have won championship medals.
 Women's épée team became the Olympic champions at the 2020 Summer Olympics.

 Estonia has won 17 World Fencing Championships medals and several European Fencing Championships medals.